Yggdrasil (1993-2014)

 They joined BJOD, a group of dancers and musicians with connection to Bergen International Folk Dance Club (BIF), and played with them for about a year.
 In BJOD they met accordionist Truls Barnung and dancer/drummer Marius Dirdal.
 After a while Elisabeth and Erlend decided to form a new band and Truls and Marius joined them, together with violinist Elna Føleide Selle and guitarist Åsmund Espeland; both fellow students with Erlend at the Grieg Academy.

-Fall 1993 Yggdrasil started off with two big projects.
-A dance and music show with BIF’s performance group Aide Igra, and an anniversary gig for the Trondheim club (TIFK) with guest singer Vienoula Røe.
+Fall 1993 Yggdrasil started off with two projects.
+A dance and music show with BIF’s performance group Aide Igra, and a tour where guest singer Vienoula Røe joined in Trondheim.
 During the first two years Yggdrasil played frequently in BIF’s club dance parties, as well as playing concerts.
-During the spring and summer of 1994, the band played in Nattjazz in Bergen, in Trondheim, and participated in the Førde International Festival.
+During the spring and summer of 1994, they played at Nattjazz in Bergen, at the Førde International Festival and in Trøndelag with guest Vienoula Røe.

 In 1995, Erlend had also finished his studies in Bergen and moved back to Trondheim.
 Yggdrasil was now spread over three different parts of Scandinavia; Bergen, Trondheim and Göteborg, but continued working.
 With Anders’ influence they played more and more Scandinavian music.
 They recorded their own TV program for NRK in November 1996, and all this new repertoire led to the album Herrelaus.
 In the time period before and after Herrelaus, Yggdrasil toured a lot in Norway, including the northern parts and Svalbard, and in Denmark where they shared stage with Hedningarna in Odense in 1999.

 Due to the distance between the band members and the challenges of getting the band together for rehersals and making new music, Yggdrasil played less and less in the years to come.
-They played some concerts without Erlend, and during 2001 and 2002 Elna, Åsmund and Truls gradually left the band.
-Ove Bjørken, folk music fiddler and jazz guitarist from Trondheim, joined for about a year.
-During this period there were several guests and substitutes playing with the band – Sigrid Moldestad, Daniel Herskedal and Øivind Farmen.
-In the end of 2002 it was only Elisabeth, Erlend and Anders left.
+They played some concerts without Erlend in 2001, and then Elna (2001), Åsmund and Truls (2002) gradually left the band.
+Ove Bjørken, folk music fiddler and jazz guitarist from Trondheim, joined for about a year (2001-2002).
+During the last years there were several guests and substitutes playing with the band – Sigrid Moldestad (2002), Daniel Herskedal (2002) and Øivind Farmen (2003).
 They played as a trio for a while, recorded two songs in Göteborg December 2002, and played their last concerts early 2003.